trash/trash.github.io/_posts/2015-05-09-month-development-february-09.md

 ### It's A Celebration

-In other news I'm a little over 2 weeks away from hitting 1 year straight of writing javascript every day.
+In other news I'm a little over 2 weeks away from hitting 1 year straight of writing Javascript every day.
 That streak started when I began this project so that means this project will be turning 1 in the near future.
 Maybe I'll throw a party.
 Where I sit in a dark room toiling away writing code.
 Like I do every night.
 Like I've done every night for a year straight working on this game.
 Wait-- what's a party?

 ### Der Changelog

 249 commits this time around.
 Like last time I'm going to create a separate post to list them all.
-What's somewhat different is I'm going to list them in reverse chronological order as that seems to work better in my mind.

 [Changelog]({{ site.baseurl }}/changelog/changelog-february-09)